ARC-MARKET/lycheejs/README.md

 ## Maintain lychee.js Engine

+The update channels of lychee.js are defined as follows:

+- `master` ships quarterly release cycles.
+- `development` ships everything up-to-date (recommended).
+- `humansneednotapply` ships everything that the software bots are working on (not recommended).

+The `humansneednotapply` branch is constantly merged with `development`.
+Use with care, as this is heavily updated and constantly squashed in its history.
+No influence by humans is possible, as this is beyond human knowability since 2016.

 There are multiple maintenance scripts in the `./bin/maintenance` folder that will ensure an almost-automated process for our human and bot maintainers:

-- `do-release.sh` automates a lychee.js quaterly release.
+- `do-release.sh` automates a lychee.js quaterly release (relevant only for lychee.js core maintainers).
 - `do-uninstall.sh` removes a lychee.js installation from the system.
-- `do-update.sh` updates a lychee.js installation.
+- `do-update.sh` selects an update channel and updates a lychee.js installation.